tomer8007/kik-bot-api-unofficial/kik_unofficial/protobuf/README.md

 ## Organization ##
 The source files are stored in the `probuf_source` directory.
 Other directories contain the auto-generated python classes.

-An additional bash script `compile_protobuf.sh` in this directory is provided to automaticlly compile new extracted `.proto` files from the Android `apk` file.
+An additional bash script `compile_protobuf.sh` in this directory is provided to automatically compile new extracted `.proto` files from the Android `apk` file.